tmenguy/ha-solcast-solar/README.md

 For example, to update just after midnight, as well as take advantage of auto-update, create the desired automation to force update, then reduce the API limit configured in the automation accordingly.
 (For this exmple, if the API key has ten total calls allowed per day and two rooftop sites, reduce the API limit to eight because two updates will be used when the automation runs.)

+Using force update will not increment the API use counter, which is by design.

 > [!NOTE]
 > _Transitioning to auto-update from using an automation:_
 >